TNTurnerLab/ACES/README.md

     * Default file is set to run all VGP and Ensembl genomes.

-	* Modify and close this file when content.
+	* Modify and/or close this file when content.

 6. Users must upload or have handy their {query} file for Blast.